Explore. Experience. Learn.

 “Stop taking pictures, start making photographs” -Ken Lee

-I started The Art of Seeing because I love helping others grow as photographers as much as I enjoy making my own images.
+Art of Seeing Photography Adventures was born because I love helping others grow as photographers as much as I enjoy making my own images.
 Maybe the most important lesson I've learned in twenty-some years of chasing the photography muse is that Photography is a Whole Brain Activity, meaning that there are distinct craft and creative aspects to picture making.
-I try to address both in my teaching.
+I always address both in my workshops.

-Mastering gear and technique is undeniably important in transforming what you see in front of your eyes or in your head into a finished photograph.
-I speak geek and I'm happy to dive into the details of exposure, dynamic range, critical focus and post processing with you.
-But it's more often what and how we choose to photograph something that determines the true impact of an image.
+Mastering gear and technique is critical to transforming the things you see into finished photographs.
+I speak geek and I'm happy to dive into the details of exposure, dynamic range, critical focus, night photography and post processing with you.
+But more often, it's what and how we choose to photograph something that determines the true impact of an image.
 "There’s nothing worse than a sharp picture of a fuzzy concept,” is the way the master himself, Ansel Adams, put it.
-He was talking about what some call the 'photographer's eye.'
-I call it The Art of Seeing.
+He was talking about what some call the Photographer's Eye.
+I call it the Art of Seeing.
 Unfortunately, aspiring photographers are usually left to unravel this mystery on their own.
-As a student of the creative process, I discovered that creativity and artistic vision are skills that we all can learn, practice and develop.
-We cover lots of practical tips to help you expand your creative vision in my workshops.
-I don't know who first said, "creativity is a muscle", but if that's the case then my workshops are like photography bootcamps where you build the technical and creative 'muscles' to create stronger images.
+From personal experience, I know that the Photographer's Eye is a skill that anyone can learn and strengthen with practice.
+I cover lots of practical tips to help you sharpen your creative vision - my workshops are like photography bootcamps where you build the technical and creative 'muscles' to create stronger images.